plumed/masterclass-21-2/README.md

 ````
 \endplumedfile

-<b> Copy this input to file called plumed.dat and modify it so that it instructs PLUMED to add Gaussian kernels with a bandwidth of 0.1 in both the second and third moment of the distribution of coordination numbers and a height of 0.05 $\epsilon$ every
+*Copy this input to file called plumed.dat and modify it so that it instructs PLUMED to add Gaussian kernels with a bandwidth of 0.1 in both the second and third moment of the distribution of coordination numbers and a height of 0.05* $\epsilon$ *every
 500 MD steps.
-You can then use this input together with the input.xyz, and in files, you obtained from the GitHub repository to generate a metadynamics trajectory at $k_B T = 0.1 \epsilon$ by running the command: </b>
+You can then use this input together with the input.xyz, and in files, you obtained from the GitHub repository to generate a metadynamics trajectory at* $k_B T = 0.1 \epsilon$ *by running the command:*

 ````
 plumed simplemd < in